GrzegorzPiedel/portfolio/DataAnalysis-python/Oscars scraper/readme.md

 - Build an API or web app for interactive Oscars exploration
 - Create dashboards for dynamic visual analysis
 - Develop ML models to predict future winners
+- Current version does not implement advanced error handling or retry mechanisms.
+These could be added in the future for better robustness, especially in case of API or network failures

 ## How to run
 1. Clone this repository